growilabs/growi-docs/docs/en/guide/features/tag.md

 In this input field, type the word to use as a tag, then click on the desired tag as shown in the red circle below, or press Enter.
 ![](./images/tag3.png)

 The word will then be highlighted, as shown in the image below.
 ![](./images/tag4.png)

-This is the state that can be set as a tag.
-Japanese tags are also available.
+This is the state in which tags are ready to be set.
+Japanese tags could also be used.
-You can add multiple tags at the same time, and you can delete or edit tags by clicking the X button on each tag.
+Multiple tags can be added at the same time, and can be deleted or edited by clicking the X button on each tag.

 You can also delete and edit tags by clicking the X button on each tag.
 ![](./images/tag5.png)